Series: All Stars w/Laurel and Hardy

 Then, over the horizon appears Little Twinkle Star (Stan Laurel), a slightly-built caveman with club, searching for romance.
 With the announcement that spring is here and that the buttercups are calling, he is summoned by caveman Sandford and notified of the King's proclamation that all men are expected to marry.
 Stan's response is that his mother hasn't yet told him about the facts of life before dancing off along the cliff top.
-He merrily chants 'Spring!', 'Love' and 'Romance' before falling into a prickly bush and exclaiming 'Winter!'
+He merrily chants 'Spring!', 'Love' and 'Romance' before finding 'Winter' when he falls into a prickly bush!

 Stan takes a rest at a waterhole, where he meets the previously-seen Blushing Rose.
 A game of hide and seek, followed by a teasing game of kiss-chase ensues as she plays hard-to-get with Stan, running around the area and enticing him to chase her.

-Whereas I don't like to be biased, I am going to be here.
-I like it how Stan gives it all the big man routine and makes some bold statements about what he would like to do with/to Dorothy Coburn (well, come on, who wouldn't?) but then to see her kick his ass around for a good minute is a joy to watch.
-There is not one L&H co-star who would come out on top in a fight with Ms. Coburn.... well, with the possible exception of Blanche Payson, that is.
+I like it how Stan gives it all the I'm the big man routine and makes some bold statements about what he would like to do with/to Dorothy Coburn but then to see her kick his ass around for a good minute is a joy to watch.

 • Copyrighted September 2, 1927.